by Brook Walsh

 It's a good idea to assess your financial standing before diving into investment properties.
 This means being able to obtain financing, and knowing whether or not you have cash reserves on hand to cover your mortgage as well as other expenses like property taxes, repairs, and insurance.
 Speak with a mortgage officer and understand the options you have available to you.
 Your budget will also determine the type of property you will be able to afford.

 Don't: Buy Until You're Ready

 Every city has good neighborhoods, but not all properties are alike.
-Finding your ideal rental property takes a lot of research and legwork, in addition to a healthy financial standing.
+Finding your ideal rental property takes a lot of research and legwork, in addition to healthy financial standing.
 Keep your expectations in check, and don't make the mistake of underestimating the cost of repairs and maintenance.
-Investing in real estate doesn't start with the purchase of a property - it begins with a good financial standing, which allows you buy a rental property in the first place.
+Investing in real estate doesn't start with the purchase of a property - it begins with a good financial standing, which allows you to buy a rental property in the first place.